FOSDEM/moderation-docs/README.md

 Go to [penta.fosdem.org/submission/FOSDEM22](https://penta.fosdem.org/submission/FOSDEM22) to create an account.
 Fill in all the details and ensure you confirm your account.

 If you already have an account (Pentabarf uses e-mail as primary identification), you can log in with your e-mail address and your password.

+### An account on chat.fosdem.org
+You need an account on chat.fosdem.org (or any other Matrix ID).
+You must make sure that the correct Matrix ID is on your Pentabarf profile, as that is the one will import.

 ### Link your account on volunteers.fosdem.org
 ![Link your account on volunteers.fosdem.org](/images/volunteers-account.png "Link your account on volunteers.fosdem.org.")